 - Student events with alcohol may only serve beer and wine and must have non-alcoholic options and food available for the duration of alcohol service.

 - Advertising the presence of alcohol, via email, web sites, posters, etc., at an on or off campus event is only allowed for officially recognized college events with approval of the Dean of Students or designee.

 - Student fee funds may not be used to purchase alcohol.

-- There is a 3 drink maximum per student of legal drinking age for all student sponsored or co-sponsored events.
+- There is a 3 drink no-host maximum per student of legal drinking age for all student sponsored or co-sponsored events.

 The College of Idaho is widely supportive of various religious traditions and the participation of our students in religious celebrations.
 There is, however, the potential that an appropriate religious celebration will include the use of alcohol.
 In these cases, the college must affirm its commitment to religious freedom while at the same time meeting its obligations to the law and to the safety of our students.
 Therefore, when a proposed religious event necessitates the inclusion of alcohol, the college will consult with the officiating clergy to determine the minimum amount of alcohol required for the appropriate celebration.
 Only that amount of alcohol will be permitted.
 Responsible ritual use of alcohol is to be communicated and reasonable precautions taken to ensure adherence; intoxication is never the intent.
 Alternatives need to be provided alongside the alcoholic beverages for minors and others who desire not to partake of alcohol.
 This policy applies to events both on campus and off campus when they are led by College employees, advertised on campus, and held under the auspices of registered campus organizations.